What is Blueproof?

 Q. Does Blueproof require certification?

-A. No. Blueproof not being part of the fabric of the building, hence does not come under ISO or British Standards.
+Answer: No. Blueproof not being part of the fabric of the building, hence does not come under ISO or British Standards.
 Certification is applicable to systems regulated by Codes and Standards.

 Q. Is Blueproof a sprinkler?